Amazon, Nvidia and more drop plans to attend CES 2022 in face of Omicron surge

-The massive CES tech expo in Vegas has once again fallen victim to the Covid-19 pandemic, with high-profile attendees including Amazon, Meta (formerly Facebook), Nvidia and lead sponsor T-Mobile announcing that they won't be attending CES 2022 in person due to the spread of the Omicron variant.
+The massive CES tech expo in Vegas is once again feeling the effects of the Covid-19 pandemic, with high-profile attendees including Amazon, Meta (formerly Facebook), Nvidia and lead sponsor T-Mobile announcing that they won't be attending CES 2022 in person due to the spread of the Omicron variant.

 This year's show, which opens on January 5, was meant to herald a return to normality, with in-person attendance making a comeback after CES 2021 was relegated to being an online-only affair.
 However, several big-name tech companies have now announced that they won't have a physical presence at the show.